General Ticket Information

 If you want to see your Red Light Camera Photographs, see below.

-If you received your ticket in any of the following cities, please call the law enforcement agency at the number listed below to set up an appointment to view your photographs:
+To view your photographs, call the law enforcement agency at the number listed below to set up an appointment:

 - Del Mar (760) 966-3500